zagorski32611/solidity-workshop-1/tutorials/2016-07-02-contract-oriented-programming-II.md

 # Contract-oriented programming - part II

 This is the second part of the contract-oriented programming tutorial.
-Here we're going to look at post-conditions, and a few functions that are more complex then the ones in the previous post.
+Here we're going to look at post-conditions, and a few functions that are more complex than the ones in the previous post.

 NOTE: Like in the first post, this is just a few examples of how to apply some simple contract-oriented techniques in Solidity using custom modifiers.
 We will get into more nuances in later posts.
 This is mostly for experimentation and exploring.